roubles/viewlog/README.md

 ```
 $ viewlog <filename> --editor [vi|mvim|gvim]
 ```
-The operating system emacs is not supported, mostly because I can't get it read from stdin.
+The operating system emacs is not supported, mostly because I can't get it to read from stdin.

-## Custom log ling
+## Custom log line
 ```
 $ viewlog README.md --logformat "%h - %ad, %an: %s"
  Pick your git commit id